-Located on the northwest corner of 105 Street and 102 Avenue, the 0.35 hectare park will feature:
+Located on the northwest corner of 105 Street and 102 Avenue, the 0.35 hectare park features:

 - Open green space made of at-grade turf separated by bands of decorative concrete

-- A community garden with raised planters, a shed, and a composter
+- A community garden with raised planters and a shed

 - A fenced off-leash dog park with dog friendly surfacing and trash receptacles